 If you want to write fiction, do you know what sort of story you want to write?
 Is it romance, general fiction, fantasy (science fiction, dark fantasy or horror, sword and sorcery, urban fantasy, to name but a few), erotica?
 Is it a novel or a short story?
 Whatever type you want to write, you need to do some reading in that genre, just to get a feel for what is acceptable to the reading public.
 I, for instance, have read all of the above-mentioned fantasy types for years.
 You don’t want to copy them, of course, but you do need to know the kind of stories that are available.

 Sometimes, a story you read will trigger an idea of your own.
 You might like the story and want to know what happened next.
 Why don’t you write about that?
 If the story took place years ago, why not rewrite it into modern times?
 West Side Story is Romeo and Juliet set in 20th century New York, for instance.
 The Lion King is a modern take on Macbeth.
-One of the short stories I’m about to publish is my take on Hand Christian Andersen’s Little Mermaid.
+One of the short stories I’m about to publish is my take on Hans Christian Andersen’s Little Mermaid.
 And so on.

 At other times, you might think to yourself “I don’t like the way that story turned out.”
 So why not write your own version, giving it the ending you would have liked?
 Or you read a story and imagine something completely different, that’s still somehow connected with the original, like my story about a modern Frankenstein.

 Television and movies are other good sources of ideas.
 Just as I mentioned above, they can trigger thoughts and ideas that lead to a story.
-I’ve had ideas that have come from dreams and daydreams.
+I’ve also had ideas that have come from dreams and daydreams.
 You just have to be open to your thoughts.
 There are stories that I have started writing with nothing more than a single phrase or concept.

 To throw a couple of ideas out to you: